-The emaj_hist content can be viewed by anyone who has the proper access rights on this table (superuser, emaj adm or emaj viewer roles).
+The emaj_hist content can be viewed by anyone who has the proper access rights on this table (superuser, emaj_adm or emaj_viewer roles).

-Two other internal tables keep traces of groups alter or rollback operations:
+Two other internal tables keep traces of groups after or rollback operations:

-- emaj_alter_plan lists the elementary steps performed during the execution of emaj_alter_group() and related functions (Cf §4.3), - emaj_rlbk_plan lists the elementary steps performed during the execution of emaj_rollback_group() and related functions (Cf §4.2.6 and 4.2.7).
+- emaj_alter_plan lists the elementary steps performed during the execution of emaj_alter_group() and related functions (Cf §4.4), - emaj_rlbk_plan lists the elementary steps performed during the execution of emaj_rollback_group() and related functions (Cf §4.3.4 and 4.3.5).

-When a tables group is started, using the emaj_start_group() function, or when old marks are deleted, using the emaj delete before mark group() function, the oldest events are deleted from emaj_hist tables.
+When a tables group is started, using the emaj_start_group() function, or when old marks are deleted, using the emaj_delete_before_mark_group() function, the oldest events are deleted from emaj_hist tables.
 The events kept are those not older than a parametrised retention delay and not older than the oldest active mark and not older than the oldest uncompleted rollback operation.
 By default, the retention delay for events equals 1 year.
 But this value can be modified at any time by inserting the history_retention parameter into the emaj_param table with a SQL statement (see §5.1).
 The same retention applies to the tables that log elementary steps of tables groups alter or rollback operations.